sumit8199/billboard-Crud/README.md

 # billboard-Crud
-CRUD operations in Spring Boot
+CRUD operations in Spring Boot in PLSQL